-Why should I pre-order this eBook
+Why should I Purchase this eBook?

 Available in multiple reading formats

 If you use an e-reader, it's probably a Kindle or an iPad.
 This 500 pages eBook is available in PDF, ePub (iPad) and Mobi (Kindle).

 C# has been around for a very long time, but its constant growth means there’s always more to learn.
 Organized around concepts, this eBook aims to provide a concise, yet solid foundation in C# and .NET.
 Use these concepts to deepen your existing knowledge, to learn new features OR to crack your next .NET Interview.